 hCG is the abbreviation for "Human Chorionic Gonadotropin," also known as the pregnancy hormone.
 The pregnancy hormone hCG doubles early on in 1-2 days.

-This hormone is produced by the placenta as soon as implantation happens, about one week after fertilization and ovulation. hCG levels continue to rise after implantation until about 10-12 weeks gestation, at which point the hCG level will stabilize or drop.
+This hormone is produced by the placenta as soon as implantation happens, about one week after fertilization and ovulation. hCG levels in pregnancy continue to rise after implantation until about 10-12 weeks gestation, at which point the hCG level will stabilize or drop.

 Pregnancy tests detect the amount of hCG in the blood or urine and a pregnancy test becomes positive when there are sufficient levels of hCG.
 Blood hCG testing is much more sensitive than urine hCG testing, therefore a blood hCG test can detect pregnancy several days before a urine pregnancy test.

 A pregnancy is typically detected by a missed period and implantation bleeding, as well as through typical pregnancy symptoms and early positive pregnancy tests.
 You can help detect your pregnancy now by doing our online pregnancy test (OPT), and can calculate your hCG with the hCG Calculator.